Murder of Lina Delsarte: Discovery of a body

 On 16 October 2024, Lina's body was finally found in a wooded and isolated area in Sermoise-sur-Loire, in Nièvre.
 It was fully submerged in a body of water.

-This was nearly 500 km from the place of the original disappearance.
+This was nearly 500 km from where she was last seen.
 The car of the main suspect had been geolocated at this location on 24 September 2023, the day after the disappearance.
-The funeral took place on Friday, 25 October 2024 at 2 p.m. in the Saint-Arnould church in Plaine.
+Lina's funeral took place on Friday, 25 October 2024 at 2 p.m. in the Saint-Arnould church in Plaine.

-On 19 December 2024, the public prosecutor announced that although the cause of death could not be formally established, though the theory of death by mechanical strangulation was favoured by investigators.
-The state of degradation of the body and its prolonged stay in water encouraged forensic pathologists to be cautious in their conclusions, but several marks as well as the presence of a fabric, all found between the bottom of the skull and the top of the neck, allowed them to favour strangulation with the handles of a bag.
-Analysis of the fabric showed that it was a tote bag.
-However, it proved impossible to carry out gynecological examinations.
-Finally the authorities concluded that, "to date, all the elements point to a solitary action on the part of Samuel Gonin".
+On 19 December 2024, the public prosecutor announced the cause of death could not be formally established, but investigators thought strangulation was most likely.
+However, police were not able to speak conclusively due to decomposition of the remains and exposure to the elements.
+Finally authorities concluded: "to date, all the elements point to a solitary action on the part of Samuel Gonin."